zkhan96/obsidian/Fiqh/Kibatuz-zakat/Those whom are eligible for sadaqah.md

-Safwan bin umayyah was given payments despite being wealthy, this ruling was abrogated (to give to those to soften their hearts).
+[[Ilmul rijaal/Safwan bin umayyah]] was given payments despite being wealthy, this ruling was abrogated (to give to those to soften their hearts).

 Umar farooqs time, the sahabah agreed that this is now abrogated.